Thank you for looking up our latest news for the Ipswich Little Theatre, Junior Theatre Group 2018

-Little Players will resume after the June/July school holidays.
-Classes will be on the Thursday afternoon at 4.00 pm as before and are already fully booked.
-We will be presenting a reprise of ‘Adventure in Far, Far Away Land’ with some major tweaks I’m sure.
-The characters in this play are many and varied with Captain Hook, Peter Pan, The Queen of Hearts, White Rabbit, the lion from Wizard of Oz, and special appearance of the Crocodile on the hunt for Captain Hook’s other hand.
+Little Players have resumed after the June/July school holidays.
+Classes are on the Thursday afternoon at 4.00 pm as before and are fully booked.
+We are presenting a reprise of ‘Adventure in Far, Far Away Land’ with some major tweaks.
+The characters in this play are many and varied with Captain Hook, Peter Pan, The Queen of Hearts, White Rabbit, the Lion from Wizard of Oz, and special appearance of the Crocodile on the hunt for Captain Hook’s other hand.

-I’m sorry if you did not secure a place this year.
-There is only so much room and so many hours in a day.
+The waiting list is now open once more but there is still only so much room and so many hours in a day.
 You can put your child’s name on the waiting list, however, that is exactly what it is.
 Emphasis on the ‘waiting’.
 Consideration is given to the older children on the list as they have less time to become familiar with stage productions before being eligible to graduate to the Young Theatricals, our teen group.